music-suite/music-suite/src/User-Guide.md

 # Meta-information

-It is often desirable to annotate music with extraneous information, such as title, creator or time signature.
+It is often desirable to annotate music with extraneous information, such as title, creator or, key or time signature.
 Also, it is often useful to mark scores with structural information such as movement numbers, rehearsal marks or general annotations.
 In the Music Suite these are grouped together under the common label *meta-information*.

+The notion of meta-data used in the Music Suite is more extensive than just static values: any @[Transformable] container can be wrapped, and the meta-data will be transformed when the annotated value is transformed.
+This is why meta-data is often variable values, such as @[Reactive] or @[Behavior].

-Each type of meta-information is stored separately and can be extracted and transformed depending on its type.
-Each type of meta-information has a default value which is implicitly chosen if no meta-information of the given type has been entered (for example the default title is empty, the default key signature is C major and so on).
+All time structures in the Suite support an arbitrary number of meta-data fields, indexed by type.
+All meta-information is required to satisfy the `Typeable`, so that meta-data can be packed and unpacked dynamically), and `Monoid`, so that values can be created and composed without having to worry about meta-data.
+The `mempty` value is implicitly chosen if no meta-information of the given type has been entered: for example the default title is empty, the default time signature is `4/4`.
+If two values annotated with meta-data are composed, their associated meta-data maps are composed as well, using the `<>` operator on each of the types.

 The distinction between ordinary musical data and meta-data is not always clear cut.
 As a rule of thumb, meta-events are any kind of event that does not directly affect how the represented music sounds when performed.
 However they might affect the appearance of the musical notation.
 For example, a *clef* is meta-information, while a *slur* is not.
 A notable exception to this rule is meta-events affecting tempo such as metronome marks and fermatas, which usually *do* affect the performance of the music.

 ## Title

-@[title]

-@[subtitle]

-@[subsubtitle]
+Title, subtitle etc is grouped together as a single type `Title`, thus an arbitrary number of nested titles is supported.
+The simplest way to add a title is to use the functions @[title], @[subtitle], @[subsubtitle] and so son.

 ```music+haskell
 title "Frere Jaques" $ scat [c,d,e,c]^/4